✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Stage 1 — Pull your consulate’s official checklist

-Every Schengen application is examined by one country’s consulate — the country that is your main destination.
 The core requirements are harmonised across the 29 Schengen countries, but each consulate publishes its own checklist, and the details genuinely differ by nationality, by visa type and by where you apply.
 Many consulates route intake through VFS Global or a similar visa application centre; in that case the checklist on the centre’s website — for your nationality and your visa category — is the one that binds you.
+Visa requirements by country is a fast way in.

 Download it, print it, and read it twice.
 It becomes the literal cover sheet of your file: everything you gather from here on gets ticked off against it.
 If anything in this guide conflicts with your consulate’s checklist, the checklist wins — always confirm with the official source.